 Today, debate still rumbles on over which system is best for Britain.
 Some safety campaigners argue the current British Summer Time (GMT + one hour) should be maintained through the winter months and a ‘double summertime’ (GMT + two hours) adopted through the summer months.
 They claim this would reduce the number of accidents and reduce energy costs, also benefiting the environment through reduced carbon dioxide emissions.

-Many farmers and outdoor workers oppose these proposals as it would mean that, especially in northern Britain, the winter sunrise would not occur until 10am or even later.
+Many farmers and outdoor workers oppose these proposals which would mean that, especially in northern Britain, the winter sunrise wouldn’t be until 10am or even later.
 Other opponents say the darker mornings would endanger children going to school and people commuting to work.

 Another idea is to abandon altogether the practice of changing the clocks and operate on GMT all year round, just as it was prior to 1916.
 Adjusting school and business hours to suit the changing seasons would be a better way than changing the clocks, say campaigners.

 But for the moment, British Summer Time lives on.
-So don’t forget to change your clocks, enjoy your extra hour in bed – but be prepared to give it back next March.
+So don’t forget to change your clocks, enjoy your extra hour in bed – but be ready to give it back next March.